Dink Mothell

-Carroll Ray "Dink" Mothell (August 13, 1897 – April 24, 1980) was a catcher and utility player who played for 15 years in the Negro leagues.
-Known for his versatility, Mothell played every position.
+Carroll Ray "Dink" Mothell (August 13, 1897 – April 24, 1980) was an American first baseman, second baseman, catcher, outfielder, and player-manager who played for 15 years in the Negro leagues; he also coached in addition to playing in 2 of those 15 seasons.
+Known for his versatility, Mothell played every position, but logged the most games at first and second, as well as in the outfield.
 It was said you could use him "most any place, any time."